choudharyamit3400/microservices-springboot/README.md

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring Technical Content Writing , always learning something new .

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I read latest tech articles to keep myself updated with latest technologies.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/Amit%20Kumar-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/amitkumarusa/)

+:zzz: Enough about me lets dive into this repository to gather some understanding .

 This is a  work in progress  microservice architecture that could be followed to learn SpringBoot Cloud based Microservices at one place .
 There is ongoing work to add  a lot of other capabilities and modules needed to create a real world application like system.

-Please discard indentation and formatting  of this readme file as its not as per the standard what we generally have .
+Please discard indentation and formatting  of this readme file as it's not as per the standard what we generally have .
 This readme is intended  for my personal use as  quick refer doc for any module .
 Once all the modules are covered then it would be updated accordingly